 Therefore, proposed § 101.9(c)(8)(iv) would change the units of measure for vitamin A to replace "IU" with "mcg," representing mcg RAE.
-In addition, because the difference in the bioconversion of β -carotene to vitamin A will be accounted for with the proposed declaration of vitamin A content as "mcg" (representing mcg RAE), we are not proposing to preclude the declaration of β -carotene in conventional foods as vitamin A. A corresponding change for dietary supplements is made in proposed § 101.36(b)(2)(i)(B)(3).

-b.
-Units of Vitamin E Activity---The RDI for vitamin E is 30 IU (§ 101.9(c)(8)(iv)).
-Before 1980, one IU of vitamin E activity was defined as 1 mg of dl- α -tocopherol acetate by the U. S. Pharmacopeia (USP) (Ref.
+In addition, because the difference in the bioconversion of β -carotene to vitamin A will be accounted for with the proposed declaration of vitamin A content as "mcg" (representing mcg b.
+Units of Vitamin E Activity-The RDI for vitamin E is 30 IU (§ 101.9(c)(8)(iv)).
+Before 1980, one IU of vitamin E activity was defined as 1 mg of dl- α -tocopherol acetate by the U.S. Pharmacopeia (USP) (Ref.
 142).
-After 1980, the IU was changed to the USP unit where one USP unit of vitamin E was still defined as having 1 mg of all rac- α -tocopherol acetate.
+After 1980, the IU was changed to the USP unit where one USP unit of vitamin E was still defined as having 1 mg of all rac-α-tocopherol acetate.
 Therefore there is no longer an IU for vitamin E (Ref.
 142).
 One comment to the 2007 ANPRM said that the current RDI of 30 IU underestimates the amount of vitamin E naturally present in foods.
 We agree.
-The RDA for vitamin E is 15 mg/d of α -tocopherol (Ref.
+The RDA for vitamin E is 15 mg/ d of α -tocopherol (Ref.
 143). α -Tocopherol is the only form of vitamin E that is maintained in blood and has biological activity.
-There are eight stereoisomers of α -tocopherol (RRR, RSR, RRS, RSS, SRR, SSR, SSS).
+There are eight stereoisomers of α -tocopherol (RRR, RSR, RRS, RSS, SRR, SSR, SRS, SSS).
 Of the eight, only RRR α -tocopherol occurs naturally in foods.
-Commercially available vitamin E that is used to fortify foods and used in dietary supplements contains esters of either the natural RRRor, more commonly, mixtures of the 8 stereoisomers (all rac α -tocopherol acetate).
-Four of the eight stereoisomers of α -tocopherol are not maintained in human plasma or tissues (SRR, SSR, SSR, SRS, and SSS).
+Commercially available vitamin E that is used to fortify foods and used in dietary supplements contains esters of either the natural RRR- or, more commonly, mixtures of the 8 stereoisomers (all rac α -tocopherol acetate).
+Four of the eight stereoisomers of α-tocopherol are not maintained in human plasma or tissues (SRR, SSR, SRS, and SSS).
 Thus, the new RDA for vitamin E is limited to the four 2R stereoisomeric forms (RRR, RSR, RRS and RSS) of α -tocopherol (Ref.
 143).
 These four forms of α -tocopherol are found in nonfortified and fortified conventional foods and dietary supplements.
-The all rac- α - tocopherol acetate in fortified foods or dietary supplements has one-half the activity of RRR- α - tocopherol naturally found in foods or the 2R stereoisomeric forms of α -tocopherol.
-Unlike the IU, the new IOM measure of vitamin E activity, mg α -tocopherol accounts for this difference in activity between naturally occurring and synthetic vitamin E. Therefore, proposed § 101.9(c)(8)(iv) would change the units of measure for vitamin E to replace "IU" with "mg," representing mg of α -tocopherol.
-Section 101.36(b)(2)(ii)(B) for the labeling of dietary supplements includes a reference to § 101.9(c)(8)(iv), which, as proposed, designates the units of measure for declaration of vitamin E as "mg."
+The all rac-α-tocopherol acetate in fortified foods or dietary supplements has one-half the activity of RRR- α -tocopherol naturally found in foods or the 2R stereoisomeric forms of α-tocopherol.
+Unlike the IU, the new IOM measure of vitamin E activity, mg α-tocopherol accounts for this difference in activity between naturally occurring and synthetic vitamin E. Therefore, proposed § 101.9(c)(8)(iv) would change the units of measure for vitamin E to replace "IU" with "mg," representing mg of α -tocopherol.
+Section 101.36(b)(2)(ii)(B) for the labeling of dietary supplements includes a reference to $\S 101.9(c)(8)(iv)$, which, as proposed, designates the units of measure for declaration of vitamin E as "mg."